River Ure: Navigation

-The River Ure is navigable upstream as far as its junction with the Ripon Canal, 2 mi south east of Ripon, a distance of 13.6 mi.
-There are locks at Milby, where a short cut bypasses the weir at Boroughbridge, and at Westwick.
+The River Ure is navigable upstream as far as its junction with the Ripon Canal, 2 mi south-east of Ripon, a distance of 13.6 mi.
+Some locks are at Milby, where a short-cut bypasses the weir at Boroughbridge, and at Westwick.

 Navigation to Swale Nab, at the confluence with the River Swale, was opened in January 1769 as part of the River Ouse Navigation.
 Navigation to the Ripon Canal was opened in January 1772.

 The Leeds and Thirsk Railway bought the navigation in January 1846.
 The navigation was neglected, and the lack of dredging resulted in boats having to be loaded with less cargo.
-There was a brief upturn in trade in the 1860s, but the decline continued after that.
-By 1892, no traffic proceeded past Boroughbridge, and the North Eastern Railway took action to prevent the waterway above Boroughbridge being used.
+A brief upturn in trade occurred in the 1860s, but the decline continued after that.
+By 1892, no traffic proceeded past Boroughbridge, and the North Eastern Railway took action to prevent the waterway above Boroughbridge from being used.

-Until 1999 the navigation authority to Swale Nab was the Linton Lock Navigation Commissioners.
-The Commissioners had insufficient income to maintain the navigation, and in 1999 it was transferred to British Waterways.
+Until 1999, the navigation authority to Swale Nab was the Linton Lock Navigation Commissioners.
+The commissioners had insufficient income to maintain the navigation, and in 1999, it was transferred to British Waterways.
 The navigation authority for the whole navigation is now the Canal & River Trust.

 Natural history

-The differing habitats of the area have their own populations of flora such as cranesbill, bistort, pignut and buttercup.
-Other species that can be seen in the area are wood anemones, violets, primroses, purple orchids, cowslips and herb paris.
-Some plants, such as spring sandwort, have managed to grow where the lead mining took place.
-There are large populations of badgers, roe deer, red foxes and rabbits in the valley.
-Among the variety of birds that can be seen in the valley are golden plovers, curlews and oystercatchers.
-Fish populations along the river include: brown trout, grayling, barbel, chub, roach and perch.
+The differing habitats of the area have their own populations of flora such as cranesbill, bistort, pignut, and buttercup.
+Other species that can be seen in the area are wood anemones, violets, primroses, purple orchids, cowslips, and herb paris.
+Some plants, such as spring sandwort, have managed to grow where lead mining took place.
+Large populations of badgers, roe deer, red foxes and rabbits occur in the valley.
+Among the variety of birds that can be seen in the valley are golden plovers, curlews, and oystercatchers.
+Fish populations along the river include brown trout, grayling, barbel, chub, roach, and perch.